-For the fifth straight year, area charities will be receiving much-needed funds thanks to the efforts of Oakwood High School students taking part in the Philanthropy 101 project and the Oakwood Schools Foundation.
+For the fifth straight year, area charities are receiving much-needed funds thanks to the efforts of Oakwood High School students taking part in the Philanthropy 101 project and the Oakwood Schools Foundation.
 This year five area charities will be splitting $3,200.

-“I believe the students gain a greater social awareness of the needs surrounding us in the Dayton area, which has lasting impacts on each one of them.
-The students' gain the value of learning they can give or participate philanthropically whether or not they have an income to do so.
-In other words, the lack of a big bank account should not prevent a person from giving,” Johnston said.
+“I believe students gain a greater social awareness of the needs in the Dayton area participating in this program.
+The students gain the value of learning they can give or participate philanthropically no matter how much money they have.
+This experience will have a lasting impact on each one of them,” Johnston said.

 At the Regular Board of Education meeting Monday, Jan.
-14, students presented checks to representatives from Life Enrichment Center and Homefull.
+13, students presented checks to representatives from Hannah’s Treasure Chest and The Victory Project.
 The student groups representing those two charities scored the highest with judges in the student presentations in December.
-Other charities participating in the program and receiving funding this year are Artemis Center, Fisher House and Brigid’s Path.
+Other charities participating in the program and receiving funding this year are Aullwood Audubon Center and Farm, Dayton History, and the Foodbank.

 As part of the program, students researched and visited charities with strong local connections.
 Using their research and experiences, the students presented to a panel of judges that evaluated the student teams, and made monetary awards to the charities based on the December presentations.

 “Hannah’s Treasure Chest is humbled to have been selected by the students of OHS’ Philanthropy 101 program to receive these funds that will help us provide diapers to keep local babies clean and dry.
 As we continue working to enrich the lives of local young children in need, it’s encouraging to know there are such perceptive, disciplined and compassionate young adults preparing to become our region’s next leaders,” Deanna Murphy, Hannah’s Treasure Chest Executive Director, said.